 A person who is assessed as in need of subsidiary protection will be granted a subsidiary protection status declaration, which is founded on EU regulations.

-Persons with a protection status declaration are normally given a residence permit for 13 months.
-(Certain people who applied for asylum by November 24, 2015 at the latest may be given a permanent residence permit.)
+Persons with a subsidiary protection status declaration are normally given a residence permit for 13 months.

 Exceptions from the right to protection